 Developing your portfolio is the most significant part of Berghs Advanced.
 To support it, we run weekly coaching sessions and tasks to help build a portfolio that is perfect for you.
 It covers everything from finishing, adjusting, and curating your work to your personal approach to storytelling, social media, personal branding, and getting your work in front of the right people for you.
 You’ll also get friendly and actionable portfolio feedback from a wide range of people.

-Chapter 1: Problem, Insight, Solution (5 weeks)
+Chapter 1: Problem, Insight, Solution (Week 2—6)

-Network and industry visits
+Network and industry connections

 Advanced Advertising Certificate – Art Direction

 Berghs School of Communication believes in education that prepares students for work life.
 We facilitate subject depth and breadth by encouraging you to collaborate across courses and learn about other roles and subjects.
 Things get more interesting when you look at them from a different perspective.
 And creative work improves.
 For this reason, the Advanced Advertising Course shares many classes with the Advanced Design Course.
 We also encourage students to work informally with others on creative competition entries.